N\'eron models of jacobians over base schemes of dimension greater than 1: Definition and basic properties of aligned curves

-We show that the pull-back map on Cartier divisors (\emph{not} up to linear equivalence) is injective: \begin{lemma} Let $S$ be a locally Noetherian scheme, $f\colon S' \ra S$ a proper morphism whose scheme theoretic image is $S$ (i.e. $f$ does not factor via a non-trivial closed immersion).
-Let $U \sub S$ be a scheme-theoretically dense open subscheme such that $f^{-1}U$ is scheme-theoretically dense in $S'$.
+We show that the pull-back map on Cartier divisors (\emph{not} up to linear equivalence) is injective: \begin{lemma} Let $S$ be a locally noetherian normal scheme, and $f\colon S' \ra S$ a proper morphism whose scheme theoretic image is $S$ (i.e. $f$ does not factor via a non-trivial closed immersion).
+Let $U \sub S$ be a schematically dense open subscheme such that $f^{-1}U$ is schematically dense in $S'$.

+Let $D$ and $E$ be effective Cartier divisors on $S$, supported on $S \setminus U$ (so $f^*D$ and $f^*E$ are again Cartier divisors) and such that $f^*D = f^*E$.
+Then $D = E$. \end{lemma} \begin{proof} Because $S$ is normal, the effective Cartier divisors $D$ and $E$ are uniquely determined by the generic points (together with multiplicities) of their associated closed subschemes (\cite[21.7.2]{Grothendieck1967EGA.IV.4}).
+We may thus reduce to the case where $S$ is the spectrum of a discrete valuation ring $R$ with uniformiser $r$, and $D$ and $E$ are given by the vanishing of some powers of $r$, say $D = (r^n)$ and $E = (r^m)$.